Now accepting new patients — call 212-328-1180

 Gentle craniosacral support

-• Releases stress and tension to calm the nervous system.
+• Releasing stress and tension to help calm the nervous system.

-• Encourages freer cerebrospinal fluid flow and comfort.
+• Encouraging freer cerebrospinal fluid flow and overall comfort.

-• May ease digestive discomfort linked to gas or tightness.
+• Easing digestive discomfort that may be linked to gas or tightness.

-• Helps babies relax for better feeding and sleep.
+• Helping babies relax for better feeding and sleep.

 At-home support